 Whenever I get the chance to get my husband Matt in photos, I jump on it.
 While he makes an appearance every now and then for a brand campaign, one shoot he is always a part of is for our annual holiday cards.
-Today I’m sharing six easy tips to get great holiday photos.
+Today I’m sharing eight easy tips to get great holiday photos.

 Call me a traditionalist, but in my opinion, you don’t need to go over-the-top for holiday cards.
 You just need to plan for them accordingly, dress well, and smile.